 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Read my full disclosure here.

-Momma To Go would like to thank Bedell Cellars for hosting hubby and I on a day trip visit to Bedell Cellars.
+Momma To Go would like to thank Bedell Cellars for hosting hubby and I for wine tasting at Bedell Cellars.
 As always, all opinions are my own.

 On the East End of Long Island, there are so many wineries and tasting rooms to visit.
-About three years ago we discovered the best tasting room out that way – Bedell Cellars.
+About three years ago we discovered the best spot for Wine Tasting on Long Island – Bedell Cellars.
 We had been longing to return, and I was super excited to recently be hosted by Bedell for an afternoon of wine tasting and a behind the scenes tour of their amazing facility.

 Bedell Cellars was founded by the Bedell family in 1980.
 In 2000, the winery was bought by Michael Lynne and the facility was completely remodeled.
 At Bedell, the entire wine production process is done on site.
 From growing in the 75 acres of sustainable vineyards, to the processing, fermenting, barreling and bottling!
 It’s all done right there!

 We started our visit to Bedell Cellars with a tasting flight of five wines.
 The first was a sparkling rose, followed by a Viognier.
 The third wine was a white blend called Gallery.
 We then tried a Cabernet Franc (apparently Long Island is an ideal growing place for Cab Franc) and finally their bold red blend, Taste Red.

 I honestly enjoyed all of the varietals, the sparkling rose being my favorite.
 So much that I purchased a bottle to bring home.
 Hubby loved the Cab Franc, so he picked up one of those as well.